-- only those who are appropriately trained, qualified, and registered with the AIBC are permitted to hold themselves out as architects or offer/provide architectural services.
+- only those who are appropriately trained, qualified, and registered with the AIBC are permitted to hold themselves out as Architects or offer/provide architectural services.

 Misrepresentation